yamamo2shun1/Confiseur2/README.md

 ## About

-Svelte + Tailwind Template for Wails
-Frontend updated to the latest packages and app versions for modern app development.

-- @sveltejs/vite-plugin-svelte@2.4.5
-- autoprefixer@10.4.15
-- postcss@8.4.28
-- svelte@4.2.0
-- tailwindcss@3.3.3
-- vite@4.4
+This is the official Wails Svelte template.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
-In another terminal, go into the `frontend` directory and run `npm run dev`.
-The frontend dev server will run on http://localhost:34115.
-Connect to this in your browser and connect to your application.
+This will run a Vite development server that will provide very fast hot reload of your frontend changes.
+If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
+Connect to this in your browser, and you can call your Go code from devtools.

 ## Building